 This bill proposes several updates to the current statutes regarding the Public Safety Cancer Insurance Program (CIP).
-Under the new provisions, effective January 1, 2026, individuals who did not receive covered CIP benefits prior to retirement will have the option to continue their coverage by paying the premium determined by the Public Safety Personnel Retirement System (PSPRS) Board.
-The bill mandates that the Board must calculate the premium based on the costs associated with those electing to continue coverage, excluding those who received benefits before retirement.
-Additionally, it specifies that the annual premium will be deducted from the retiree's pension payment, and individuals can opt to discontinue coverage within 180 days of payment, after which they will no longer be eligible for the program.
+It allows individuals who did not receive covered CIP benefits to elect to continue their coverage after retirement by paying the premium determined by the Public Safety Personnel Retirement System (PSPRS) Board.
+The bill specifies that the PSPRS Board must calculate the premium based on the costs associated with those who elect to continue coverage, excluding those who received benefits before retirement or were diagnosed with cancer after retirement.
+Additionally, it mandates that the annual premium payment be deducted from the retiree's pension and allows for a 180-day period to discontinue coverage and request a refund.

 Furthermore, the bill permanently extends the requirement for state and political subdivisions to offer a supplemental benefit plan for public safety employees with duty-related injuries, which was set to expire on October 1, 2025.
-It also repeals previous laws that established the expiration of this requirement.
-The bill includes technical amendments and requires the PSPRS Administrator to collaborate with the Advisory Committee and actuary to ensure compliance with the updated provisions.
-Overall, these changes aim to enhance the benefits available to public safety personnel regarding cancer insurance and injury-related support.
+It also repeals previous laws that established certain provisions related to the CIP, ensuring that the updated regulations are in effect from January 1, 2026, and that the PSPRS Administrator collaborates with relevant committees to recommend necessary updates to the CIP plan documents.

 House Engrossed Version: 38-644